ai4os/ai4-docs/source/howtos/develop/mlflow.rst

 Install MLflow
 ^^^^^^^^^^^^^^

-First install mlflow client from the IDE that you are using to build your AI model, by executing:
+First install the MLflow client from the IDE that you are using to build your AI model, by executing:

 .. code-block:: console